ajparra/iRotAvg/README.md

 ## License

-IRA is released under a GPLv3 license.
+iRotAvg is released under a GPLv3 license.

-For a closed-source version of IRA (e.g., for commercial purposes), please [contact the author](https://cs.adelaide.edu.au/~aparra/#contact).
+For a closed-source version of iRotAvg (e.g., for commercial purposes), please [contact the author](https://cs.adelaide.edu.au/~aparra/#contact).

-For an academic use of IRA, please cite
+For an academic use of iRotAvg, please cite
 [Á. Parra, T.-J. Chin, A. Eriksson, I. Reid: Why bundle adjust?, ICRA 2019](https://cs.adelaide.edu.au/~aparra/publication/parra19_icra/).